The BSNL Story: Growth, Downfall & Revival

 BSNL (Bharat Sanchar Nigam Limited) was incorporated on 1st October 2000 by the Government of India under the ownership of the Department of Telecommunications, Ministry of Communications.
 The largest government-owned wireless telecommunications service provider in India is headquartered in Delhi.
 The Chairman and Managing Director of BSNL is a government civil servant of the Indian Communication Finance Service or a central government engineer of the Indian Telecommunications Service.

 Although BSNL began strong and recorded profits for the first few years of its operations, it began recording losses after the year 2009.
-The company has recorded consistent losses in the last thirteen years of its operations and at last count, the total losses had mounted up to an amount of INR 1.02 trillion.
+The company has recorded consistent losses in the last thirteen years of its operations.
+BSNL has reported a net loss of INR 5367 crore for the year ending March 31, 2024.

 History